Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

-The Snack Food Manufacturing industry is characterised by a moderate level of capital intensity.
-In 2015-16, for every dollar spent on wages, an estimated $0.25 is invested in capital.
-Industry players, particularly larger scale operators, rely heavily on automated machinery for mass-market production of snacks.
+The Snack Food Manufacturing industry is moderately capital-intensive.
+For every dollar spent on capital costs, an estimated $5.88 is spent on wages.
+Industry operators, particularly larger players, rely heavily on automated machinery for the mass-market production of snacks.
 However, labour is still relied upon during certain stages of production, particularly for higher value premium goods or niche snack products.
 In most cases, factory labour is used to monitor the operation of machinery, track production quality control and pack the finished product.
 The widespread use of industrial mixers and ovens significantly reduces the industry's reliance on labour.